brevzin/cpp_proposals/2214_ranges_plan/ranges-plan.md

 In range-v3, the `reference` type is `common_reference_t<range_value_t<R> const&&, range_reference_t<R>>`.
 In this particular example, that would be `std::tuple<int const&>` (following the various `tuple` changes performed to implement `zip` in [@P2321R2]), which is exactly what you want.

 Having a `const` view over a range is something that seems inherently useful and is more complex than simply a `transform` over `std::as_const`, and has proven to be in high demand.
-The full design is explored in [@P2278R1] and is Tier 1 material.
+The full design is explored in [@P2278R2] and is Tier 1 material.

+### `views::as_rvalue`

+Similarly, `views::as_rvalue` ([@P2446R2], renamed from `views::move` following a long discussion) isn't quite the same as a `transform` over `std::move`, both because of proxy references (where `std::move` isn't the right operation to do, since we don't want to end up with an rvalue reference to a proxy reference) and prvalues (where it's already a prvalue, so we don't need to `std::move` it).

+This is one of the easiest range adaptors to specify, since we already have `std::move_iterator<I>` which already does the right thing.
+Typically, the challenge in specifying range adaptors is getting the iterator right.
+We don't have to do that here.
+It's also fairly imporant in the context of `ranges::to`.
+Given both the ease of specification and its value, seems important to have this adaptor sooner.

 # Algorithms